amirhr098/Water-Level-Classification-Using-DeepLearning/README.md

 # Water Level Classification Using DeepLearning

-This file contains code for a deep learning model that classifies images into three categories: "A", "B", and "C".
+This repository contains code for a deep learning model that classifies images into three categories: "A", "B", and "C".
 The model uses the Sobel filter and a sum of intensity values to extract features from the input images and trains a multi-input model to classify the images based on these features.

+You can find related images of each category in the Dataset folder.
 ## Requirements

 + NumPy